fahd01/safe-spot-fx/README.md

 An IntelliJ IDEA run configuration is provided `Safe Spot FX`

 ## Tasks
+- [ ] only block loan delete when bids are not PENDING
+- [X] Disable loan delete for ACTIVE loans
 - Place bid
   - [x] Add
-  - [ ] Trim last bid
+  - [X] Trim last bid when accepting
   - [ ] Disable place bid button for ACTIVE loans
   - [ ] Loan changes are not reflected between manage loans and find a loan
 - [x] FilteredList does not support add(): change should be done to the source list (Observable list)
 - myLoans
   - Bids / Loan
-    - [ ] Cover accept, reject buttons state per bid statuses
+    - [X] Cover accept, reject buttons state per bid and loan statuses
-    - [ ] Accepting / Rejecting bids should change the buttons state
+    - [X] Accepting / Rejecting bids should change the buttons state
   - Progress bar
-    - [ ] Accepting / Rejecting bids should change progress bar
+    - [X] Accepting / Rejecting bids should change progress bar
 - Remove ID's from tables
-  - Popover for loan details
+  - [ ] Popover for loan details
-  - Popover for user details
+  - [ ] Popover for user details
 - [ ] Reuse loans.fxml for find a loan and loan management same fxml with include wrapper
 - Use the same Status cell for loan and bid
 - [ ] deleting bids should be reflected in loan progress
-- [ ] Use bootstrap CSS classes to style JavaFX elements
-  - add classes from the Scene builder
-  - programmatically: `button.getStyleClass().setAll("btn","btn-danger");`
-  - elements to style:
-    - Buttons
-    - Progress bar
-    - Tables
 - [ ] Add tooltips

 ## Additional JavaFX libraries